 Jamie regularly advises on regulatory matters in solicitors and accountancy/audit fields; such issues often arising alongside the professional liability work he does across the professions.

-Jamie has a particular interest in FRC disciplinary proceedings, and he recently acted for Deloitte in relation to the proceedings arising from the collapse of Aero Inventory.
+Jamie has a particular interest in FRC disciplinary proceedings, and he acted for Deloitte in relation to the proceedings arising from the collapse of Aero Inventory.
 That hearing lasted 5 weeks and involved detailed questions as to the meaning of Misconduct under the Accountancy Scheme.
 Jamie also acted for a party in the recent FRC disciplinary proceedings arising from misstatements having been made to the AQR team in respect of the Carillion audits.

 Jamie is also familiar with judicial review challenges to decision-making in the regulatory sphere.
 He was Counsel to Deloitte LLP in the ground-breaking Lewin Maxwellisation case concerning the FRC’s Accountancy Scheme.

-Jamie also has wide experience of the challenges faced by the professions when civil and regulatory proceedings overlap; and he recently advised a solicitor’s practice in that regard (on a confidential basis) as to how to respond to a section 44B notice.
+Jamie also has wide experience of the challenges faced by the professions when civil and regulatory proceedings overlap.

 Jamie is the first port of call for a number of professional services providers seeking advice as to how to comply with regulatory obligations and as to how to address incipient concerns.